 Moms Helping Moms

-Moms Helping Moms Foundation was started by two mothers who shared the common idea that no baby should ever have to go without life’s basic necessities.
+Moms Helping Moms Foundation was started by two mothers who shared the common idea that no baby or mom should ever have to go without life’s necessities.
 They are currently accepting the following new or gently used baby items: diapers (all sizes needed – open packs and loose diapers warmly accepted), wipes (unopened packs only), new baby toiletry items, new or gently used in-season clothing (newborn – 5T), period products, and swaddle baby blankets.
 They also accept strollers, Pack N Plays, and high chairs if purchased in the last five years and have not been recalled.

 223 Stirling Road, Suite E, Warren, NJ 07059

 For individual and group volunteer opportunities, please contact